Hamilton clinches record 7th F1 title with win at Turkish GP

 Hamilton’s other title was with McLaren in 2008.

-He sounded in tears when he spoke on the team radio moments after crossing the line in Istanbul.
+He seemed to be in tears when he spoke on the team radio moments after crossing the line in Istanbul.

 “That’s for all the kids out there who dream the impossible,” Hamilton said.
 “You can do it.”